pcuzner/rgw-exporter/README.md

 # podman run -d --network=host --env-file=rgw-exporter.env --name=rgw-exporter localhost/rgw-exporter:latest
 ```

-Note, this example is using a local registry
+Note, this example is using a local registry.
+For testing you can : ```podman pull docker.io/pcuzner/rgw-exporter:ff720512```

 *The rgw-exporter container is approx. 24MB*